quicwg/base-drafts/draft-ietf-quic-transport.md

 To protect the connection from arbitrary corruption of ECN codepoints by the network, an endpoint verifies the following when an ACK_ECN frame is received:

-* The increase in ECT(0) and ECT(1) counters MUST be no lesser than the number of packets newly acknowledged that were sent with the corresponding codepoint.
+* The increase in ECT(0) and ECT(1) counters MUST be at least the number of packets newly acknowledged that were sent with the corresponding codepoint.

-* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK_ECN frame MUST be no lesser than the total number of packets newly acknowledged in this ACK_ECN frame.
+* The total increase in ECT(0), ECT(1), and CE counters reported in the ACK_ECN frame MUST be at least the total number of packets newly acknowledged in this ACK_ECN frame.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE